Mass media in Qatar: Motion pictures

 Qatar's modern film industry was conceived in 2009.
 From then onwards, there have been efforts to develop a sustainable film industry in the country and in the region, such as the organization and hosting of the Doha Tribeca Film Festival from 2009 to 2012, which formed a partnership with the American-based Tribeca Film Festival.

 In 2010, Khalifa al-Muraikhi released Qatar's first full-length film, Clockwise.
 The film is a documentary on 'fijri', a genre of Arabic music performed during pearl trips, and was premiered in Doha during the celebration ceremony for the city's successful nomination for the Arab Capital of Culture.

 The Doha Film Institute was launched in 2010 with the aim of developing a film industry with strong links to the international film community.
 DFI is credited as a production company on several films, including the co-production of Black Gold; The Reluctant Fundamentalist, directed by Mira Nair, which was the opening film in the 69th Venice International Film Festival; and Kanye West's Cruel Summer, a short film shot in Doha which premiered during the 2012 Cannes Film Festival.

 Innovations Films have been credited by the DFI as being one of the leading film production companies in the country.

 Some observers in the Arab art scene have criticized the Qatari film industry, claiming that they feature more foreign films than regional ones, and view it as more of a platform to put the country's film industry on the map rather than a means to support regional talents.

+Through the state-owned beIN Media Group, Qatar owns 51% of American film and television production and distribution company Miramax, which owns the rights for famous American films such as Pulp Fiction and Good Will Hunting.